History of English criminal law: Crown Prosecution

 Historically in England, with no police forces and no prosecution service, the only route to prosecution was through private prosecutions brought by victims at their own expense or lawyers acting on their behalf.
 From 1829, as the police forces were formed, they began to take on the burden of bringing prosecutions against suspected criminals.

 Sir John Maule was appointed to be the first Director of Public Prosecutions for England and Wales in 1880, operating under the Home Office; his jurisdiction was only for decisions as to whether to prosecute in a very small number of difficult or important cases; once prosecution had been authorised, the matter was turned over to the Treasury Solicitor.
 Police forces continued to be responsible for the bulk of cases, sometimes referring difficult ones to the Director.

 In 1962 a Royal Commission recommended that police forces set up independent prosecution departments so as to avoid having the same officers investigate and prosecute cases, although technically the prosecuting police officers did so as private citizens.
 The Royal Commission's recommendation was not implemented by all police forces, however, and so in 1978, another Royal Commission was set up, this time headed by Sir Cyril Philips.
 It reported in 1981, recommending that a single unified Crown Prosecution Service with responsibility for all public prosecutions in England and Wales be set up.
 A White Paper was released in 1983, becoming the Prosecution of Offences Act 1985, which established the CPS under the direction of the Director of Public Prosecutions, consisting of a merger of his old department with the existing police prosecution departments.
 It began in 1986.

 Common law offences

-Abolished offences

-The following common law offences once existed, but in England and Wales are now statutory (codified), part of other statutory offences, or completely abolished.